highlight/highlight/blog-content/row-level-security.md

 ```

 Compared to the earlier examples of logical data isolation, one of the big advantages of this approach is that if the `SQL_tenant_id` setting is omitted, the query fails with an error `Unknown setting 'SQL_tenant_id'`.
 This guards against a developer accidentally omitting the setting in their query.
 Also, because the `tenant_id` is provided in the context rather than merged into a where clause, it is less error prone and more resistant to SQL injection.
 For security, we only have to check that the select query we execute doesn’t contain a settings clause, since this would allow an attacker to override the application-set `tenant_id` with their own value.
 As future work, there may be other methods of increasing the security of this approach - for example, instead of using a guessable id, each tenant could have their own secret key stored on each row, so that attempts to guess a nonexistent secret key will almost always return 0 rows and can be easily detected.

+## Conclusion

+To conclude, at Highlight, we implemented a hybrid approach using ClickHouse row policies and custom settings to handle data isolation in our multitenant environment.
+This solution ensures secure tenant-level isolation, reduces the risk of errors and SQL injection attacks, and avoids the complexity of managing thousands of roles and policies.
+If you have feedback, feel free to reach out to us on our [Discord](https://discord.gg/yxaXEAqgwN).